bookofproofs/bookofproofs.github.io/_sources/history/19th-century/saks.md

 **Stanisław Saks** was a Polish mathematician who worked in topology, set theory and functional analysis.
 He was one of the frequenters of the _Scottish Café_.

 ### Mathematical Profile (Excerpt):
-* Filip and Anna had been married in 1890 and they had two sons, Stanislaw Saks, the subject of this biography, and Wincenty Saks (born in Kalisz on 26 May 1904).
 * Saks completed his studies at this school and received his high school diploma in 1915.
 * Saks entered the newly refounded university on this occasion of great rejoicing for all patriotic Poles.
 * In addition to Dickstein, two of Saks' first teachers at the University of Warsaw were Zygmunt Janiszewski and Stefan Mazurkiewicz who both began teaching there when the university reopened in November 1915.